junymc/junymc.github.io/_posts/2020-03-15-final_project_for_flatiron_-_react_redux.markdown

   Rails.application.config.action_controller.forgery_protection_origin_check = false
 ```

-So, this cors.rb file in the config folder allows the frontend to access `localhost:3000` and communicate with backend.
+So, this cors.rb file in the config folder allows the frontend to access `localhost:3000` and communicate with the backend.
 I have 4 models and some nested routes associated with the models relationship.
-There's basic CRUD actions in the controller so user can signup/login and logout.
+There's basic CRUD actions in the controller so a user has the option to signup, login or logout.

 ```
 class Api::V1::SessionsController < ApplicationController